mkartuncc/Handson-2-Docker-and-Containers/README.md

 ## Execution steps:

-After downloading the files present in this repository and navigating to the folder in your terminal, start the application by running
+After downloading the files present in this repository (excluding those in the images folder) and navigating to the folder in your terminal, start the application by running

 > docker compose up --build.